 What We Know About Soledad: This year, Soledad Aztecs have been inconsistent all season.
 One week it looks like their offense is the best in the county, and the next two weeks, it disappears.

 Aztec Players to Watch: Soledad’s Daniel Raso might not have put up the numbers he was expecting, but if Gonzales doesn’t game plan for him, he will burn them offensively and defensively.
-Wide receiver Dominic Cruz has been one of the few breakout stars for the Aztecs this season and has recorded 10 touchdowns.
+Wide receiver Isaiah Cruz has been one of the few breakout stars for the Aztecs this season and has recorded 10 touchdowns.

 Questions: Gonzales has only 489 rushing yards all season.
 Can Gonzales develop a run game to help out their young quarterback against the Aztecs?